What is all the fuss about creating your personal mission statement??

-I know that I often forget real moments of insight when listening to a podcast when driving, for example, and I always wish I had captured the thought somehow so that it wasn’t lost forever.
+I know that I often forget real moments of insight when listening to a podcast when driving, for example.
+I always wish I had captured the thought somehow so that it wasn’t lost forever.

-This process of self-appraisal and imagining will generate all kinds of thoughts, but they are easily forgotten unless recorded.
+This process of self-appraisal and imagining will generate all kinds of thoughts, but they are easily forgotten unless recorded in a rough draft.

-Chiselling your Personal Mission Statement out of the Raw Material
+Chiselling your Mission Statement out of the Raw Material

-The final step in Stawicki’s book is to take all of the ideas, thoughts, regrets and goals that you have identified and work through them.
-This process is about considering the ideas and selecting the precious few that represent your character and values (in the most succinct way).
+The final step in Stawicki’s book is to take the ideas, thoughts, regrets and goals that you have identified and work through them.
+This process is about considering and selecting the precious few that best represent your character and values (in the most succinct way).

-You could consider working through them using headings as guidance, ensuring that each item addresses a theme or facet of your life in some profound way.
+You could consider each one using headings as guidance, ensuring that each item addresses an important theme or facet of your life.
 The Franklin Covey web app mentioned above uses the following headings:

 I am at my best when…